Karen Johal: Career

-In 2017, Johal starred in the off-Broadway production of Julius Caesar directed by Oskar Eustis at Shakespeare in the Park for The Public Theater.
+In 2017, Johal starred in an original play called Camel, written by actor and comedian Charly Clive, performing at Under St. Marks Theater in New York's East Village before starring in the off-Broadway production of Julius Caesar directed by Oskar Eustis at Shakespeare in the Park for The Public Theater.

+For her performance as Ezme in Camel, Johal was well received by critics.
+Popdust praised her performance, writing that "Karen Johal is, like her character, an expert in throwing back whatever is thrown at her".
+Theater is Easy wrote similarly, praising the casting and noted Johal "effectively captures Ezme's emotional turns" and "gives an engaging performance, stealing every scene she is in".

+New York Theatre Review described Johal has having "Garafolo Sharp-delivery" and praised her "capable pragmatism" noting that "it consistently contains an undertone of warmth" which transformed the character potential shrillness "into the concern of a loved one".
+The Huffington Post also praised her performance, describing her as "amazing".

 Later that year she performed on stage at Carnegie Hall in the premiere of The Journey to America for Orchestra Moderne.
 The performance was directed by Amy Andersson and composed by Emmy award winning American composer Lolita Ritmanis.

-Johal was well received by critics and the performance garnered positive reviews in The Huffington Post and The New York Classical Review.

-The following year, Johal starred in a number of off-Broadway theater productions including As You Like It and The 7th Inning Stretch for Miles Square Theater in New Jersey.
+The following year, Johal starred in a number of off-Broadway theatre productions including As You Like It and The 7th Inning Stretch for Miles Square Theater in New Jersey.
 She played a series of leading roles in the short films, Frank's Plan (2018) for Amazon Prime, Man on the Phone (2019) and the YouTube web series Everyone Else Has (2017).

 In 2020, Johal relocated to the UK, due to the global pandemic.
-The following year she played the lead role as Una in David Harrower's Blackbird and the role of doctor/therapist in Duncan MacMillan's People, Places and Things.
+The following year she played the lead role as Una in David Harrower's Blackbird.
+Her performance was praised for its emotional vulnerability.
+Theatre and Other Things LDN described Johal as "a rising star", noting her performance during a monologue confronting Ray, which they said "broke our hearts".
+The critic further highlighted "the level of vulnerability" Johal was able to portray on stage, adding that she "had us at every word".

+She later played the role of doctor/therapist in Duncan MacMillan's People, Places and Things.
 Both productions were regional premieres performed in the city of Lichfield, Staffordshire.